 Kodachrome II Fujifilm Custom Profile

 Kodachrome II is an older look also based around Classic Chrome.
 Unlike Kodachrome 64 this one uses an AWB which makes it a little more versatile.
-This look works really well with the blues and teals, but it probably could use a bit more warmth.
+This look works well with the blues and teals, but it probably could use a bit more warmth.

 Even though it may not seem like it, this effect pushes the reds and reduces the blues with the WB Shift.
 By doing that you get a nice calm blue and almost peachy skin tones.
 Dress your kids in light blue or teal, with pink accents, and go to the pool or the beach.
-You’ll get an almost perfect triadic color scheme between the skin tones, the blues and the pinks, which you see here.
+You’ll get an almost perfect triadic color scheme between the skin tones, the blues, and the pinks, which you see here.
 Very pretty with a calming pastel look.

-For years Classic Chrome was all I really used, it just works so well and this is a fantastic way to enhance it.
+For years Classic Chrome was all I used, it just works so well and this is a fantastic way to enhance it.

 This look also can be done with the older X-T2, X-Pro2, or X100F.